 Why Do Spiders Love My House So Much?

 This question is typically asked with an air of frustration after finding what feels like the hundredth spider in your house.
 Since spiders don’t invade in large groups or create sizable nests, it seems strange to keep finding them scattered throughout your home like leftover Halloween decorations.
 We don’t find a group of spiders in every friend’s house we enter, so why do they seem more common in certain homes than others?
-This is the exact question we are answering today, so let’s explore some of the reasons why spiders tend to gravitate toward your home.
+This is the exact question we are answering today, so let’s explore some of the reasons why these arachnids tend to gravitate toward your home.

 Insects

-If we had to choose the main reason why spiders seem to love your home, it would likely be because they have a reliable food source here.
+If we had to choose the main reason why these arachnids seem to love your home, it would likely be because they have a reliable food source here.
 Spiders can only live where they have easy access to food since they will not last long without it.
 These arachnids are carnivorous, meaning they provide natural pest control wherever they go.
 Their favorite foods include flies, mosquitoes, roaches, and ants.
-Web-building spiders will weave their webs in areas of increased insect activity, so if you find multiple spider webs in one area, it is a sign of a potential pest problem that goes beyond the spiders’ presence.
+Web-builders will weave their webs in areas of increased insect activity, so if you find multiple spider webs in one area, it is a sign of a potential pest problem that goes beyond the arachnid’s presence.
 Remember: the more spiders you see in your home, the more insects that are likely hidden somewhere nearby.
 It is worthwhile to pursue pest control options upon finding spiders in your home because they likely aren’t the only pests inside, unfortunately.

 Mating Season